What is an episiotomy? Is it systematic?

 What is an episiotomy?

 Episiotomy is a procedure that involves cutting an average of 2.5 to 6 cm into the lower vagina and perineum muscles (a group of muscles and ligaments between the anus and vagina that support the pelvic organs) during childbirth.
-The aim is to widen the vaginal orifice, making it easier and quicker for the baby to come out, and to avoid serious spontaneous tearing, preferring a clean cut, as well as organ descent and stress incontinence.
+The aim is to widen the vaginal orifice, making it easier and quicker for the baby to come out, and to avoid serious spontaneous tearing by preferring a clean cut, as well as organ descent and stress incontinence.

 The incision is often made diagonally, but can also be lateral (to avoid anal tears) or vertical.